Tomppa9555/BuildingAI_IDEA/README.md

 Etc...

 ## Challenges
-- Privacy
+- Privacy.
+If you go to do some new API you have to think about the privacy problems.
 - This is not beginners

 ## What next?
 Etc...

 ## Acknowledgments
-The Elements of AI course team for providing the proper resource to think about this project
+The Elements of AI course team providing the proper resource to think about this project